 The 15, 16, 17, and 18mm focal lengths are not marked on the Canon RF 14-35mm F4 L IS USM Lens used to capture these examples, but the EXIF data reported the focal lengths matching the labels.
 At ultra-wide angles, a small change in the focal length imparts a big angle of view change.

 Utilizing a smaller portion of the image circle means that APS-C sensor format cameras see a narrower angle of view, with 1.6x being the multiplier (FOVCF) for Canon's lineup.
-At review time, there are no RF-mount APS-C format cameras in production, but this lens will show a full-frame angle of view equivalent of 25.6mm on such a camera.
+When used on an APS-C format camera, this lens will show a full-frame angle of view equivalent of 25.6mm.
 While not as ultra-wide angle on the small format imaging sensor, this angle of view works great for landscape use and has increased portrait photography benefits.

 The lower the aperture number, the wider the opening, the more light a lens can allow to reach the imaging sensor.
 Each "stop" in aperture change (full stop examples: f/2.0, f/2.8, f/4.0, f/5.6) increases or decreases the amount of light reaching the sensor by a factor of 2x (a substantial factor).